• Skip to primary navigation

 • Mix gently through with a flat knife or spatula until just combined.
 Don't overwork the dough or the scones will be hard rather than fluffy.

-• You should aim for a thickness of approximately 2.5cm or 1 inch.
+• Aim for a thickness of approximately 2.5cm or 1 inch.
 The scones should double in height as they bake.

 • Using a scone cutter, cut circles from the dough.
 It is very important not to twist the cutter as you are cutting the scones.
 Twisting the cutter will cause the sides of the scones to tear, making the scones rise unevenly.
 Dip the edge of the pastry cutter into flour before cutting through to help keep the edges of the scone nice and straight.